Egg Curry Recipe

 Instructions

-- Pour 1 cup water into the pan, add the fried eggs, and simmer for a few minutes so the eggs soak up the masala.
+- Pour water into the pan, add the fried eggs, and simmer for a few minutes so the eggs soak up the masala.
 Garnish with fresh coriander leaves and serve the egg curry hot with steamed rice, roti, or naan.

 Notes